Device-independent certification of non-classical joint measurements via causal models

 Quantum measurements are a key resource behind most quantum technologies \cite{sangouard2011quantum} and, moreover, they reveal some of the most startling non-classical features of quantum theory \cite{branciard2010characterizing, mazurek2016experimental}.
 Indeed, performing joint quantum measurements on composite systems is a key feature behind quantum teleportation, superdense coding, metrology, cryptography \cite{lee2018towards}, quantum repeaters \cite{sangouard2011quantum}, and quantum networks more generally.
 Hence the ability to certify the non-classical nature of quantum measurements is vitally important for the functioning of quantum technology and additionally, for understanding some of the fundamental differences between quantum and classical physics.
 Moreover, as the manufacturers of quantum measurement devices may not always be trusted, such certifications should be device-independent.
 That is, they should rely only on output measurement statistics rather than any intrinsic quantum properties, such as knowledge of the underlying Hilbert space dimension.

-Previous work on the certification of quantum measurements falls into two categories.
+Previous work on the certification of joint quantum measurements largely \footnote{Note that the work of Ref.~\cite{kaniewski2017self} gave a method to device-independently certify the presence of \emph{local} quantum measurements.
+However, this method was relational in the sense that it only certified how non-classical one local measurement was with respect to another.
+That is, it only certified how two local measurements relate to each other, but not what they are individually.
+In the current work, the case of individual joint quantum measurements (i.e a single measurement acting jointly on multipartite systems) is considered.} falls into two categories.
 The first uses witnesses to certify the presence of non-classical measurements \cite{vertesi2011certifying, bennet2014experimental, bowles2015testing}, but is manifestly not device-independent.
-The second is device-independent, but requires post-selection to certify the presence of a quantum measurement \cite{rabelo2011device}.
-In the case of entanglement, such certification is accomplished by exploiting the fact that applying an entangled measurement to two initially independent entangled states and post-selecting the outcome induces entanglement between the states, which can then be certified device-independently by violating a Bell inequality.
+The second is device-independent, but requires post-selection---the ability to discard all runs of an experiment where a specific event did not occur---to certify the presence of a quantum measurement \cite{rabelo2011device}.
+In the case of entanglement, such certification is accomplished by exploiting the fact that applying an entangled measurement to two initially independent entangled states and post-selecting the outcome, that is considering only those runs in which a single fixed outcome occurred, induces entanglement between the states, which can then be certified device-independently by violating a Bell inequality.
 This method hence detects quantum measurements through their action on states.
 That is, it certifies an entangled measurement through what is \emph{does}, not what it \emph{is}.
 This is in stark contrast with entangled states, whose non-classicality is easily certified through the violation of a Bell inequality.
 Such violation implies a denial of (at least one of) the assumptions underlying Bell's theorem.
 The modern treatment of which utilises the classical causal model framework to unify Bell's original assumptions \cite{wood2015lesson, chaves2015unifying, PhysRevX.8.021018}.
 Composite states are thus said to be non-classical if the correlations generated by locally measuring each composite system are inconsistent with an underlying classical causal model.